Canop/safecloset/README.md

 * SafeCloset can't be queryied by other applications, like browsers.
 This is a feature.
 * You may have all your secrets in one file easy to keep with you and backup
 * No company can die and lose your secrets: you keep everything, with as many copies as necessary, where you want
+* No company can be forced to add some secret stealing code: SafeCloset is small, open-source and repleacable
 * Fast and convenient to use
 * Cross-platform because you don't know where you'll have to use your closet
 * "I'm being watched" mode in which unselected values are hidden.
 This mode is kept per drawer, and always activated when you launch SafeCloset with the `--hide` option